-The demographics of affected patients is not different to that of systemic sarcoidosis, typically affecting patients 30-40 years of age with a female predilection 2.
+The demographics of affected patients is similar to that of systemic sarcoidosis, typically affecting patients 30-40 years of age with a female predilection 2.

 Central nervous system involvement by sarcoidosis is very variable, with lesions potentially involving the leptomeninges, pituitary and parenchyma of all parts of the intracranial compartment.
 Thus, clinical presentation is also very variable and nonspecific:

 - signs and symptoms of raised intracranial pressure due to hydrocephalus

 - spinal cord involvement presenting as myelopathy 5